SelenaPSM/heatwave-airport-all-Sel/do-lakehouse/do-lakehouse.md

 9. Save the generated PAR URL; you will need it in the next task

-## Task 5: Connect to your MySQL HeatWave system using Cloud Shell
+## Task 5: Setup MySQL HeatWave system for Lakehouse processing

+1. If not already enabled then enable HeatWave Lakehouse

+    **Add Image***

-1. If not already connected then connect to MySQL using the MySQL Shell client tool with the following command:
+2. If not already connected then connect to MySQL using the MySQL Shell client tool with the following command:

     ```bash
     <copy>mysqlsh -uadmin -p -h 10.0.1... --sql </copy>